RayAndrade/TheRayCode/CPP/Creational/Factory/FY1/script/page01.md

 The Factory Method pattern is a *creational design pattern* that provides an interface for creating objects in the same superclass.
-It but allows the subclasses to alter the type of classes/objets that will be created.
+It but allows the subclasses to alter the type of classes/objets that will be creating.

 Starting Code: